 120 / 40 = 3

-To receive COBRA continuation coverage, a person must be a qualifying individual and a qualifying event must occur.
+A person must be a qualifying individual with a qualifying event to receive COBRA medical coverage.

-An individual might qualify for COBRA insurance coverage if they were covered by a group health plan on the day before a qualifying event (we’ll get to that later).
+An employee may qualify for COBRA insurance coverage if they were covered by a group health plan on the day before a qualifying event (we’ll get to that later).

 Qualifying events for COBRA coverage

-COBRA coverage is only available to qualifying individuals if their normal group health plan coverage is lost due to specific events.
+Individuals only qualify for COBRA coverage if they lose their normal group health plan due to specific events.

 Qualifying events for COBRA coverage include: